 - 2 tablespoons butter

-Let the rice saute with the butter for a few minutes, until all of the butter is melted and the rice is all shiny.
+- Let the rice saute with the butter for a few minutes until all butter is melted and the rice is all shiny.

-When the time is done, do a natural release open the lid, let rest for a few minutes, then scoop to a bowl.
+- When the time is done, do a natural release, open the lid, rest for a few minutes, then scoop to a bowl.